bmack/fig-standards/proposed/event-manager.md

 target which is an object that is the context the event is being triggered for.
 OPTIONALLY the event can have additional parameters for use within the event.

-The event MUST contain a propegation flag that signals the EventManager to stop passing along the event to other listeners.
+The event MUST contain a propagation flag that signals the EventManager to stop passing along the event to other listeners.

 ~~~php